omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - this is what should happen if the first statement was true in the update_youngest_date func
 - added default value for duration in result create form
         - based on instance.duration. if exists it is equal to that. if not it is 0
+- changed all users workouts list on user page to "Other workouts" and have it only list workouts that haven't been completed but also haven't been scheduled

 Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
         - all foreignkey fields automatically have this, can remove it by db_index=False to save speed